geoalchemy/geoalchemy/doc/tutorial.rst

 <http://bitbucket.org/sanjiv/geoalchemy/src/tip/examples/>`_.
 You could run those scripts to create the
 database tables and the gis objects.
-Running them with -i option to the interpreter will drop you at the interactive interpreter promt.
+Running them with -i option to the interpreter will drop you at the interactive interpreter prompt.
 You can then follow the rest of the tutorial on the interpreter.

 .. code-block:: python